xp44mm/UnquotedJson/UnquotedJson/readme.md

 The main structure types are defined as follows:

-- The type `JsonValue` see to [JsonValue](https://github.com/xp44mm/UnquotedJson/blob/master/UnquotedJson/JsonValue.fs).
+- The type `Json` see to [Json](https://github.com/xp44mm/UnquotedJson/blob/master/UnquotedJson/Json.fs).

 - The type `JsonToken` see to [JsonToken](https://github.com/xp44mm/UnquotedJson/blob/master/UnquotedJson/JsonToken.fs).